devopsdojoconsortium/devopsdojoconsortium.github.io/CONTRIBUTING.md

 * Follow the [GitHub Guidelines](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) on creating a pull request.
 * Please descriptive in your PR.

+## Branch structure

+This site is deployed using GitHub Pages, which is served from `master`.
+Because of this, `release` is the trunk.
+Builds are pushed to Master.

 ## Page edits

 * Ensure that [img tags have alt attributes populated](http://webaim.org/techniques/alttext/) (for accessibility)